openwisp/openwisp-utils/README.rst

 Using Multitenant and other admin mixins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These are mixins which make a ModelAdmin class multitenant: users will see only the objects related to the organizations they are associated with.

-* **MultitenantAdminMixin**: inheriting this class would make a ModelAdmin class multitenant. set ``multitenant_shared_relations`` to the list of parameters you wish to have only organization specific options.
+* **MultitenantAdminMixin**: adding this mixin to a ``ModelAdmin`` class will make it multitenant.
+  Set ``multitenant_shared_relations`` to the list of parameters you wish to have only organization specific options.

-* **MultitenantObjectFilter**: Admin filter that shows only organizations the current user is associated with in its available choices.
+* **MultitenantOrgFilter**: admin filter that shows only organizations the current user is associated with in its available choices.

-* **MultitenantObjectFilter**: Admin filter that shows only objects of organizations the current user is associated with.
+* **MultitenantRelatedOrgFilter**: similar ``MultitenantOrgFilter`` but shows only objects which have a relation with one of the organizations the current user is associated with.

 * **TimeReadonlyAdminMixin**: Admin mixin which adds two readonly fields ``created`` and ``modified``.
 This is an admin mixin for models inheriting ``TimeStampedEditableModel`` which adds the fields ``created`` and ``modified`` to the database.

+Example usage:

 .. code-block:: python